StillNotWorking/LMS-helper-script/README.md

 ### materialskin
 Add custom menus to Material Skin to run bash commands on local and remote computers https://github.com/StillNotWorking/LMS-helper-script/tree/main/materialskin
+#### scaling_governor.sh
+scale CPU speed based on current time.
+Run as cron job hourly we can lock high CPU speed and quick response at daytime.
+And save power and enhance longevity to our RPI at night.
 ### mountdrive.sh
 let user easily add USB storage devices to RPi-OS by listing detected devices and automatically configure <i>fstab</i> for item selected by user for instant access.
 Drive (*partition*) will then mount automatic at next boot.<sup>1</sup>
 ### mountdrive-0.0.3_all.deb